kelseykm/vcard4/README.md

 * The value of the second argument should be a string with the name of the target property as already mentioned

-* For all target properties, the value of the first argument should be a string, whose value is either ```"work"```, ```"home"```, an IANA token or an x-name (names that begin with "x-" or "X-" and are reserved for experimental use, not intended for released products, or for use in bilateral agreements)
+* For all target properties, the value of the first argument should be a string, whose value is either ```"work"```, ```"home"```, an identifier registered with IANA or an x-name (names that begin with "x-" or "X-" and are reserved for experimental use, not intended for released products, or for use in bilateral agreements)

 * Where the value of the second argument is ```"TelProperty"``` (case insensitive), the value of the first argument may be ```"text"```, ```"voice"```, ```"fax"```, ```"cell"```, ```"video"```, ```"pager"``` or ```"textphone"```, in addition to the values specified above for all target properties